siyao-liu/CraftedExperiment/README.md

 ### Description

 The 3 cell line mixture dataset used in this analysis is in the `data` folder.

-All crafted datasets generated from the scripts above are included in the `crafted_datasets` folder:
+All the R scripts used to generate the crafted datasets are in the `code` folder.
+All crafted datasets generated from the code are included in the `crafted_datasets` folder:

 ### Example